websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

 You can also configure the backup service to meet your project's needs via the DXP Cloud console or the backup service's `LCP.json` file.

+See the [Backup service limitations](../../reference/dxp-cloud-limitations.md#backup-service) section for more information.

 ## The Backups Page

 From the Backups page in `prd` environments, you can view backup service information and retained backups, create manual backups, and more.